mikhailshilkov/azure-serverless-workshop/08-aad/README.md

 Extract the contents into the folder `droneapp-auth` under the folder `statusapp`.
 Make sure that the HTML and JavaScript files are located directly inside `statusapp/droneapp-auth` (not in a subfolder below).

+The source for this application is available [here](https://github.com/mikhailshilkov/azure-serverveless-workshop/tree/master/website/auth).

 Open the file `websiteFiles.ts`.
 Change the name of the folder there:

 ```ts